samsung-cnct/crash-app-backend/README.md

 # Crash Application Backend

-This is a reverse proxy validator that validates input from the k2 crash application destined for elasticsearch.
+This is a reverse proxy validator that validates input from the kraken crash application destined for elasticsearch.

-The crashbackend image is running in the Kubernetes cluster along with elasticsearch.
+The crashbackend image is running in the common tools kubernetes production cluster along with elasticsearch.

 ## Prerequisites
 Docker